By Wayne Allyn Root – 2008 Libertarian Vice Presidential Nominee and Homeschool Dad

-While others were out learning to drive so they could attend more parties, or experimenting with alcohol and drugs, Dakota was practicing the sport she loves with dedication, intensity and passion- fencing.
+While others were out learning to drive using courses like a Defensive Driving Course so they could attend more parties, or experimenting with alcohol and drugs, Dakota was practicing the sport she loves with dedication, intensity and passion- fencing.
 The result?
 She became one of the elite junior fencers in America- winning the Pacific Coast Championship and representing the United States at World Cup events in Germany and Austria.

 Was all the discipline and sacrifice worth it?
 A few days ago, Dakota Root achieved her lifelong dream.
 She was accepted at both Harvard and Stanford.
 She was also accepted at Columbia, Penn, Brown, Duke, Chicago, Cal-Berkeley, USC and several more of the elite schools in America, an unheard of record for a home-school kid.
 She actually had the confidence to turn down an offer from the Yale fencing coach before she had gotten her other acceptances.
 The kid turned down Yale!